chizkidd/huggingface-deep-RL-course/units/005-Unity-ML-Agents/notes-detailed.md

 ---

 *These notes cover Unit 5: Introduction to Unity ML-Agents from the Hugging Face Deep RL Course.
-Practice training agents in both SnowballTarget and Pyramids environments to solidify your understanding of Unity ML-Agents and curiosity-driven learning!*
+Practice training agents in both `SnowballTarget` and `Pyramids` environments to solidify understanding of Unity ML-Agents and curiosity-driven learning!*